multixscale/cvmfs-tutorial-hpc-best-practices/docs/configuration.md

 ## Worker nodes without CernVM-FS client

 The last scenario that we describe is for HPC systems that do not have CernVM-FS clients installed on the worker nodes.
-This can, for instance, be the case if the administrators of the cluster are not willing to install the clients.
+This can, for instance, be the case if the administrators of the cluster are not willing to install the client.
 Though less ideal, solutions to make CernVM-FS repositories available still exist in this case.

 ### Syncing a CernVM-FS repository to another filesystem